 Books: taking the next steps

-I completed the manuscript in late spring / early summer, worked with Megan Prikhodko, a phenom of an editor who helped bring Making Fake Star Trek and Making More Fake Star Trek to life.
+I completed the manuscript in late spring / early summer, working with Megan Prikhodko, a phenom of an editor.
 Right now, I’m in the middle of the next steps.
-Unlike my prior books, I’ve decided to try the traditional route, which I discussed with Alissa Carpenter last year.
+With this book, I’ve decided to try the traditional publishing route, which I discussed with Alissa Carpenter last year.

-However, self-publishing means you are taking on every aspect of the book, including the post-publishing marketing.
+Self-publishing can be a worthwhile venue.
+It can save you time if you do it right, while giving you greater creative control.
+However, it also means you are taking on every aspect of the book, including the post-publishing marketing.
 If you don’t have a large following, this can be a challenge.

-Whether or not I’m successful in getting any of these books to a traditional publisher, I’m happy to have gone through the self-published route so that I have the tools and skills to see that my books make it out there one way or the other.
+Whether or not I’m successful in getting my book to a traditional publisher, I know that self-publishing gives me an avenue to get it out there.
 Too often, I see people who start books but never finish, or worse, complete a manuscript and give up just because they’ve been rejected by literary agents and publishers.

-If you have something to say, make sure to see it through and get it out there.
-There’s no shame in going the self-published route if you can’t get the attention of a literary agent or publisher.
-There are many paths to getting your book to press and they all have their pros and cons as well as their challenges and rewards.
+If you have something to say, make sure to see it through to the end and share it with the world.
+There’s no shame in self-publishing if you can’t get the attention of a literary agent or publisher.
+There are many paths to getting your book to press and they all have their pros and cons, challenges and rewards.